brodyking/mu/README.md

 ## Install

-To install ms, there are two different ways.

-### Method 1: Install as python package

-Clone the repo
+First, clone the repo

 ```
 git clone https://github.com/brodyking/ms.git
 ```

+To install ms, there are two different ways.

+### Method 1: Install as python package

 Navigate to the repo, then install it as a python package